learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ## Learning Goals

 - Set up JSON Server as a mock backend
-- Use Postman to mimic frontend responses
+- Use Postman to mimic front end responses
 - Practice the client/server request/response cycle

 ## Setup

-This is a code along lesson.
+This is a code-along lesson.
 Please fork and clone this lesson down to your computer so that you can follow along with the reading.

 ## Introduction